Skip to main content

 Prevention Tips

-• Stick to primary sources: For rock-solid confirmation, cite 39 U.S. Code § 201 or the USPS Governance page—no middlemen needed.
+• Stick to primary sources: Always check 39 U.S. Code § 201 or the USPS Governance page for the most reliable answers.

-• Cross-check with official records: Compare USPS statements against the National Archives or Government Publishing Office to see how its status has held up over time.
+• Cross-check with official records: Compare what the USPS says with historical documents from the National Archives or the Government Publishing Office to make sure everything lines up.

 Alex Chen